cncf/tag-security/assessments/projects/openkruise/self-assessment.md

-This document serves to provide OpenKruise users with an initial understanding of OpenKruise's security, where to find existing security documentation, OpenKruise plans for security, and general overview of \[project\] security practices, both for development of OpenKruise as well as security of OpenKruise.
+This document serves to provide OpenKruise users with an initial understanding of OpenKruise's security, where to find existing security documentation, OpenKruise plans for security, and general overview of OpenKruise security practices, both for development of OpenKruise as well as security of OpenKruise.